Grades: 5-12

 Perpetual foreigner stereotyping is a form of systemic racism used

-against Asian Americans.
+against Asian Americans and other communities of color.
 They have historically been stereotyped as

 foreigners in the United States no matter their duration of time living